Snow patrol: 10 great winter train journeys in Europe

 • Departs 28 December, £7,895pp for a deluxe compartment, omio.com.
 Bookings now open for 2021

 10.Escape the snow: head to sunny Siracuse

-If winter is just too dispiriting, the 8.31 Eurostar from London will get you to Paris in time for the TGV to Milan.
-After a night there, take the high-speed train to Rome, then the sleeper to Sicily.
-You breakfast on the train as it heads south past Etna on one side and views of the Mediterranean on the other.
-From Siracuse, visit the Greek temples at Agrigento, enjoy the glories of Alcantara National Park – or loll about in the winter sun while Northern Europe shivers.
+If winter is simply too dispiriting, the 8.31 Eurostar from London will get you to Paris in time for the TGV to Milan.
+After an evening there, take the high-speed train to Rome, then the sleeper to Sicily.
+You breakfast on the train because it heads south previous Etna on one facet and views of the Mediterranean on the opposite.
+From Siracuse, go to the Greek temples at Agrigento, benefit from the glories of Alcantara National Park – or loll about in the winter solar whereas Northern Europe shivers.

 Credit: Source Link